catchpoint/Pietrasanta-traceroute/README.md

 ./build.sh --build --clean
 ```

-This will produce the binaries for Oracle Linux 8, Oracle Linux 9, Debian 12, Ubuntu 24 and place them into the `binaries` folder.
+This will produce the x86_64 binaries for Oracle Linux 8, Oracle Linux 9, Debian 12 and Ubuntu 24 and place them into the `binaries` folder.

-Optionally a `--platform` parameter can be passed to compile for a subset of the presupported platforms.
+Optionally `--platform` and `--arch` parameters can be passed to compile for a subset of the presupported platforms and architectures.

-To build the ARM64 binary:
+To build the ARM64 binaries:

 ```
-./build.sh --build --clean --platform=ol8-arm64
+./build.sh --build --clean --platform="ol8 ol9 debian12 ubuntu24" --arch=arm64
 ```

 The binary is written to `binaries/ol8/arm64/traceroute`.
 To package it:

 ```
-./package.sh ol8-arm64
+./package.sh --platform=ol8 --arch=arm64
 ```

 The Ubuntu 24.04 ARM64 binary is written to
 `binaries/ubuntu24/arm64/traceroute` and can be packaged with:

 ```
-./package.sh ubuntu24-arm64
+./package.sh --platform=ubuntu24 --arch=arm64
 ```

 The Debian 12 ARM64 binary is written to
 `binaries/debian12/arm64/traceroute` and can be packaged with:

 ```
-./package.sh debian12-arm64
+./package.sh --platform=debian12 --arch=arm64
 ```

 A script called "package.sh" is provided into the build folder, wich produces an RPM that should work on RHEL8/RHEL9 and derivatives and